Divyesh06/Anvil-Error-Tracker/README.md

 ## Error Tracker Dependency

-The dashboard requires a minimal Error Tracker Dependency to be added to your main Anvil App.
+The dashboard requires a minimal Error Tracker Dependency to be added to your main Anvil App for tracking errors.
 You can add it to your app using the App token - `TE6Q6FOVYDAFQFVB`

 Clone Link - https://anvil.works/build#clone:TE6Q6FOVYDAFQFVB=ELBOEQAVEFDO3MGSENOQDUFU